Science

 Prerequisite: AP Biology and department recommendation or teacher recommendation

-• Organic Chemistry/Organic Chemistry (H)
+• Organic Chemistry/Organic Chemistry Honors

 2 semesters, 1 credit

-Prerequisite: Chemistry or Honors Chemistry, may be taken at an honors or non-honors level
+Prerequisite: Chemistry or Honors Chemistry; May be taken at an honors or non-honors level

 • Physics